 If you would like to make a report, contact one of the following on-campus reporting options:

-These staff members are trained to help you decide on a next step.
+These staff members are trained to help you decide on the next step.
 These on-campus reporting options are not exclusive of other reporting options (such as reporting to the police).
 Should you decide to pursue criminal action, the College will fully support and assist you in making a report to law enforcement agencies.

 Anonymous reports may be made by telephone at 855-667-1753 or online at EthicsPoint.